|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 There is one nuclear technology that can potentially provide sufficient non-fossil energy to sustain mankind at the present human population.
 This technology is Fast Neutron Reactors (FNRs).
 For renewable energy alone to sustain mankind the human population would have to be drastically reduced.

 The present Canadian government policy of increasing Canadian fossil fuel production to meet foreign energy demand is making a bad problem worse.
 The policy should be to rapidly reduce Canadian fossil fuel production while increasing production of nuclear and renewable energy.
 Energy exports can be facilitated via high voltage DC transmission lines, hydrogen pipelines and via Canadian production of high energy density substances such as aluminum, sodium, lithium, chlorine, steel, cement, ammonia, fertilizers, synthetic hydrocarbon fuels and synthetic construction materials.
-In the near term the Canadian government should implement a rapidly increasing fossil carbon extraction tax.
-The proceeds of that tax should be dedicated to expansion of sustainable nuclear power capacity.
+In the near term the Canadian government should implement a rapidly increasing fossil carbon emissions tax.
+The proceeds of that tax should be dedicated to large scale deployment of Fast Neutron Reactors.

 GLOSSARY OF TERMS